Mīnākārī: History

 The art of enameling metal for ornamental reasons has been traced back to the Parthian and Sasanian eras of Iranian history.
 However, the meticulous ornamental work seen today can be traced back to Safavid Iran around the 15th century.
-The Mughals introduced it to India and perfected the technique, making the design applied on objects more intricate.
+The Mughals introduced it to India and perfected the technique, making the designs applied on objects more intricate.
 The craft reached its peak in Iran during the eighteenth and nineteenth centuries.
 In the twentieth century, Iranian artisans specialising in meenakari were invited to other regions to assist with training local craftsmen.
 In India, Rajasthan and Gujarat are most famous for their Mīnākārī artifacts and jewelry.

 Process

 The process usually includes the fusing of coloured powder glass onto a substrate (metal, glass or ceramics) through intense heat (usually between 750-850°C or 1382-1562°F).
 The powder melts and cures to a smooth, durable, glassy coating on metal, glass or ceramics.